RPGC LOCAL RULES

 COVID BUNKER RELIEF ENDS 8/1

-Starting on 8/1, the one club length relief in bunkers will no longer be in effect.
+Starting on 8/1, the one club length relief in bunkers will no longer be in effect, whether or not a rake is nearby.
 Play it as it lies.

 RELIEF FROM SPRINKLER HEAD NEAR PUTTING GREEN

-If a ball lies through the green and an immovable obstruction (within two club-lengths of the putting green and within two club-lengths of the ball) intervenes on the line of play between the ball and the hole, the player may take relief under Rule 16.1 per Model Local Rule F-5 stated in Section 8F of Section 8 of the Committee Procedures.
+If a ball lies in the General Area and an immovable obstruction (within two club-lengths of the putting green and within two club-lengths of the ball) intervenes on the line of play between the ball and the hole, the player may take relief under Rule 16.1 per Model Local Rule F-5 stated in Section 8F of Section 8 of the Committee Procedures.

 BALL ON WRONG PUTTING GREEN OR APRON